Another MSNBC Legend May Step Down

 MSNBC host Ari Melber is reportedly exploring options to leave the network and has met with rival broadcasters, according to multiple media reports citing sources familiar with the situation.
 The development comes as parent company Comcast prepares to spin off MSNBC into a new entity called Versant.

-Breaker first reported on May 27 that Melber has held meetings with competing networks and is considering departing the Comcast-owned network.
-Two people familiar with the matter indicated the 45-year-old journalist is also weighing whether to start his own media company.
+Breaker first reported on May 27, 2025, that Melber has held meetings with competing networks and is considering departing the Comcast-owned network.
+Two people familiar with the matter indicated that the 45-year-old journalist is also considering starting his own media company.

 Melber has hosted “The Beat with Ari Melber” since 2017 in the network’s coveted 6 p.m.
 Eastern time slot.
 The program consistently ranks as one of MSNBC’s highest-rated shows and ranked fourth among the network’s programs as of late May, according to reports.

 Industry observers noted that Melber’s potential departure would represent a significant ratings blow for MSNBC, particularly following Rachel Maddow’s decision to scale back her schedule to once weekly after initially returning five nights a week for the first 100 days of Donald Trump’s second term.
-Network executives are reportedly monitoring how the newly shuffled evening lineup performs, which features hosts Symone Sanders Townsend, Michael Steele, Alicia Menendez, and Jen Psaki.
+Network executives are reportedly monitoring the performance of the newly shuffled evening lineup, which features hosts Symone Sanders Townsend, Michael Steele, Alicia Menendez, and Jen Psaki.

 The timing of Melber’s reported discussions coincides with significant corporate changes at MSNBC.
 Comcast is preparing to separate the cable news network from NBC News as part of a broader spinoff of cable properties into the new company Versant, led by Mark Lazarus.
 This transition is expected to occur sometime in 2025.

 The host’s audience demographics also present advantages for the network, as his viewership tends to skew younger than most cable news programs.
-This demographic appeal has made Melber a recurring presence on industry influence lists in recent years, particularly due to his digital content strength.
+This demographic appeal has made Melber a recurring presence on industry influence lists in recent years, particularly due to his strong digital content.

 Earlier this year, Melber defended MSNBC against criticism from Trump, who claimed the network was “close to death” and labeled it “worse than CNN.”
 In response to Forbes, Melber stated, “MSNBC is doing great,” and highlighted the network’s performance metrics, including beating ESPN and CNN in total audience television ratings and surpassing Fox on YouTube in 2024.